nmmichalak/novum_R_ganum/pcurve_bias_representative_sig_effects/pcurve_bias_representative_sig_effects.md

 The tests and the effect size estimation technique for *p*-curve are quite popular (see [www.p-curve.com](www.p-curve.com)), at least popular enough to attract some pretty harsh criticisms.
 In this post, I focus on one:

-> *p*-curve gives biased estimates when significant *p*-values stem from a heterogeneous distribution of true effect sizes.
+> *p*-curve gives biased estimates when significant *p*-values stem from a heterogeneous distribution of average true effect sizes.
 In other words, *p*-curve's estimates are too big when effect sizes vary around some true average effect.

 Specifically, McShane, Böckenholt, and Hansen (2016) ([.html](http://www.blakemcshane.com/Papers/pps_selectionmethods.pdf)) argue that when nonsignificant (i.e., *p* > .05) results make up part of some research literature, and these effects vary in size (i.e., standard devation > 0), then *p*-curve estimates upwardly biased effect sizes (i.e., bigger than the average true effect).
 In their paper, they report simulation results which convincingly make their point.
 See the top row of their Figure 3 below.